-2. The Director of Conduct and Mediation may conduct an investigation to determine if the charges have merit and/or if they can be disposed of administratively by mutual consent of the parties involved on a basis acceptable to the Director.
+2. Investigation: The Director of Community Standards or designee may conduct an investigation to determine if there is sufficient evidence to file charges and/or if they can be disposed of administratively by mutual consent of the parties involved on a basis acceptable to the Director or designee.
 Such disposition shall be final and there shall be no subsequent proceedings.
-If the charges cannot be disposed of by mutual consent, or if they are found by the Director of the Office of Conduct and Mediation to have merit, a formal conduct hearing shall be scheduled and the Director may later serve in the role of procedural advisor at the conduct hearing.
-The respondent may elect to have the case heard by a Hearing Board if a sanction of suspension or dismissal is a possibility.
-All other cases will be heard before a Hearing Officer.
+If the charges cannot be disposed of by mutual consent, or if they are found by the Director of Community Standards or designee to require a hearing a formal conduct hearing shall be scheduled.

-3. Pending Student Disciplinary Charge: A student ineligible to register for or attend classes at any one USNH institution because of a pending student disciplinary charge shall be ineligible to register for or attend classes at any other USNH institution for as long as the charge remains pending.
+3. Any student ineligible to register for or attend classes at any one USNH institution because of a pending student disciplinary charge shall be ineligible to register for or attend classes at any other USNH institution for as long as the charge remains pending.

 4. Members of a recognized student organization may be charged as an organization and/or individually with violation(s) of the Student Code of Conduct.
 Guidelines for Charging Student Organizations:

 a.
 One or more officers or authorized representatives acting in the scope of their capacities, commit the violation.